Department of Nursing

 The University of Michigan-Flint’s School of Health Professions and Studies offers the Doctor of Nursing Practice (DNP), which provides the knowledge and skills necessary for advanced nursing practice in primary health care.
-The program is taught in a distance-learning (online) format, and has been designed for the part-time distance learning student.
-Students come to campus 1-2 times per year for seminar, assessment and testing.
+The program is taught in a distance-learning (online) format with minimal campus visits, approximately once per semester (less for MSN to DNP students).
+In addition, practicum courses require clinical site visits that are determined by the clinical instructor.

 The development of the Doctor of Nursing Practice is based on strong national and state trends in the health care environment to provide entry-level nurse practitioner education at the doctoral level.
 The DNP degree allows students to focus on in-depth professional and clinical studies to meet the ever-increasing practice challenges of providing the highest quality health care in the 21st century.

 As Advanced Practice Registered Nurses (APRNs) graduates: (1) make independent and collaborative health care decisions; (2) engage in clinical practice as expert clinicians who use theory and evidence-based practice to perform history and physical exams, interpret laboratory and diagnostic tests, treat common illnesses and injuries, prescribe medications (in accordance with state practice laws) and evaluate outcomes; (3) demonstrate leadership as consultants, educators, researchers and administrators, and (4) participate in legislative and professional activities to promote professional advancement and health related social policies.

 Career opportunities for APRNs are continually expanding and include positions in hospitals, outpatient clinics, home health care agencies, schools, universities, industry, nursing homes, wellness centers, employee health programs, physicians’ office practices, community mental health agencies, public health agencies, acute care facilities and private practice.